nim-lang/website/jekyll/faq.md

 ## Why yet another programming language?

-Nim is one of the very few _programmable_ statically typed languages, and combines the speed and memory efficency of C, an expressive syntax, memory safety and multiple target languages.
+Nim is one of the very few _programmable_ statically typed languages, and combines the speed and memory efficiency of C, an expressive syntax, memory safety and multiple target languages.

 ## How stable is Nim?